-- Drop by rounded spoonfuls onto a cookie sheet.
-(I like to add additional chocolate chips and walnut pieces to the top of each cookie ball).
-Bake for 9 – 10 minutes, until golden.
+- Use a cookie scoop to drop dough by rounded spoonfuls onto a cookie sheet. (add some chocolate chips to the top of each cookie ball).
+Bake for 10 to 11 minutes, until golden.

-- Remove from oven and allow to cool for a minute before transferring to a wire rack to cool completely (although these cookies are very nice warm).
+- Remove from oven and allow to cool for a minute before transferring to a wire rack to cool completely.